StephanOpfer/it-opfer/about.md

 permalink: /about/
 ---

-My name is Stephan Opfer.
-I have PhD in Computer Science and work as a Senior Software Developer at [Micromata](https://www.micromata.de).
+Hi, my name is Stephan Opfer.
+I am a computer scientist and software engineer working at [Micromata](https://www.micromata.de).
+I have ~14 years of experience in the area of robotics and artificial intelligence and recently finished my PhD.
+Afterwards, I switched from robotics to web-based applications, in order to broaden my knowledge about big-data and cloud technologies.

 # Projects